slava-basko/functional-php/docs/maybe.md

 # Maybe

-Usually we're thinking like that: "I have a $value, and I need to pass it to someFunction()".
+Normally, we think like this: "I have a \$value, so I pass it to someFunction()."
-This container force us to swap our thoughts to: "I have a $value, and I need apply someFunction() to it".
+But `Maybe` flips it around: "I have a \$value, so I can apply someFunction() to it."

-This allows us to encapsulate some logic inside container, like `is_null` checks.
+This shift lets you encapsulate logic inside the container — for example, common `is_null` checks:
 ```php
 if(!is_null($value)) {
     // do something with $value
 }
 ```

-`Maybe` helps you avoid code duplication like above. `Maybe` is a container for a value that could present or not (it's like a Schrödinger's box with the cat inside).
+`Maybe` helps you avoid repetitive code like that.
+It acts as a container for a value that might be present — or not (like Schrödinger's cat in a box).

-Let's imagine that you need took `$article` from repository, take only 22 characters from title, and make it caps.
+Let's say you need to fetch an `$article` from the repository, grab the first 22 characters of its title, and capitalize them:
 ```php
 class ArticlesRepository
 {